 If you’re over 70 ½, making a qualified charitable distribution (QCD) from your IRA can be counted toward satisfying your required minimum distributions (RMDs) for the year.
 Additionally, unlike regular withdrawals from an IRA, the amount donated in a QCD is excluded from taxable income.

 To make a qualified charitable distribution (QCD) from your IRA, please ask your financial advisor or IRA administrator to send your gift to the church with attention to Accounting.
-If possible, contact Faye or Anna with the dollar amount and the name of the financial institution that will be issuing the check.
+If possible, contact Margaret or Anna with the dollar amount and the name of the financial institution that will be issuing the check.
 This will help make sure it is attributed correctly.
-If you have any questions, please contact Faye or Anna.
+If you have any questions, please contact Margaret or Anna.
 Learn more.